Ximaz/grafatheus/README.md

 - [Grafana](https://grafana.com/).

 # Specifications
 This project works fine for Linux ADM64 systems and was only tested by me on a Debian 11 machine.
 You may have some trouble.
 If it's the case, you may open an issue.
-I will try my best to make this project compatible as much as I can, but no warrenty.
 In addition, those ports are meant to be opened :
 - ``9090`` : Prometheus,
 - ``9100`` : Node Exporter,